-Whether the site and adjoining land contain, or are likely to be used or passed through by, other avian species, excluding key species, which are:
+Whether the site and nearby land contain, or are likely to be used or passed through by, other avian species, excluding key species, which are:

-- birds that are threatened species under the Threatened Species Protection Act 1995; or - birds that are listed threatened species under the Environment Protection and Biodiversity Conservation Act 1999.
+- birds that are threatened species under the Threatened Species Protection Act 1995; - birds that are listed as migratory species or threatened species under the Environment Protection and Biodiversity Conservation Act 1999; or - resident shorebirds and waterbirds.

-The significance of, and extent to which the site and adjoining land contain, habitat or nests for other avian species.
+The significance of, and extent to which the major project and nearby land, including RAMSAR wetlands, contains habitat or nests for other avian species.